 As various types of dry rot can be difficult to distinguish, most modern methods of identification rely on molecular methods such as protein or DNA based techniques .

-Serpula lacrymans health risk
+What are Serpula lacrymans health risks?

 Not much is known about the health effects of Serpula lacrymans on humans.
 Understandably, most research focuses on its wood damaging properties.
 However, it has been associated with allergic alveolitis .
 Also, as it brings in water from external sources, Serpula lacrymans can inadvertently provide an environment for other types of fungi, including those that are damaging to human health.